ADHD: Essential Information For Caregivers

 - Emotional outbursts.

-It is common for teachers to bring it to parents’ attention as primary school is typically when the child’s disruptive behaviour becomes most detectable.
+It is common for a child’s teacher to bring it to parents’ attention, as primary school is typically when the child’s disruptive behaviour becomes most detectable.

-While it is not your responsibility to diagnose yourself or your child, it is important to know what you’re looking for.
+While it is not your responsibility to diagnose yourself or your child with ADHD, it is important to know what you’re looking for.

 The DSM-5 identifies two criterium depending on the ADHD subtype being assessed: